dolbyjoab/check_activemQueue/README.md

 # check_activemQueue
-to monitor teh Queues (given queue)
+to monitor the Queues (given queue)